osmarleandro/bulldog/README.md

 ###Maven

 Stable versions are synced with Maven Central.
-You just need to add a dependency to bulldog distro and Bulldog will automatically select the correct platform implementation:
+You just need to add a dependency to appropriate board implementation and Bulldog will automatically select the correct platform implementation:

 ```xml
 <dependencies>